sukykaur/AzureISO/IaaS WebApp/iso-iaaswa-overview.md

 ## Overview

-This Azure Security and Compliance Blueprint provides guidance for the deployment of an infrastructure as a service (IaaS) environment suitable for the collection, storage, and retrieval of information from businesses following the requirements of ISO 27001 and 27018.
+ISO 27001 centers on an information security management system (ISMS), which is a structured approach to information management where security is the priority.
+Achieving compliance with ISO 27001 requires that an organization's ISMS meets the requirements defined in ISO 27001 through the application of a risk management process.
+Furthermore, ISO 27018 provides guidance for protecting personal information in the cloud.

-This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with ISO 27001 and 27018 requirements.
-This solution provides a baseline to help customers deploy workloads to Azure in a manner compliant with these ISO documents; however, this solution should not be used as-is in a production environment because additional configuration is required.
+This Azure Security and Compliance Blueprint provides guidance to deploy an infrastructure as a service (IaaS) environment suitable for a simple Internet-facing web application.
+This solution demonstrates ways in which customers can meet specific security and compliance requirements of ISO 27001 and 27018 and serves as a foundation for customers to build and configure their own web applications in Azure.

-ISO 27001 centers on information security management systems (ISMSs), which are structured approaches to information management where security is the main focus.
-Achieving compliance with ISO 27001 requires that a business's ISMS meets the requirements laid out in this ISO document through the application of a risk management process.
-Achieving compliance with ISO 27018 requires that Cloud Service Providers (CSPs) follow this ISO document's structured guidance to protect personal information on the cloud.
+This reference architecture, associated implementation guide, and threat model are intended to serve as a foundation for customers to adapt to their specific requirements and shouldn't be used as-is in a production environment.
+Deploying this architecture without modification is insufficient to completely meet the requirements of NIST SP 800-171.
 Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components